-- the effect of COVID-19 on our business, the medical community and the global economy; - the success of our U.S. direct commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - the success of our U.S. direct commercialization of YUTIQ for the treatment of non-infectious uveitis affecting the posterior segment of the eye including, among other things, patient and physician acceptance of YUTIQ and our ability to obtain adequate coverage and reimbursement for YUTIQ; - the cost of commercialization activities for DEXYCU and YUTIQ, including product manufacturing, marketing, sales and distribution; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; - payments we receive under any new collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - whether and when we acquire new technologies, products or businesses; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; and - continued real world efficacy and safety results in line with or better than our products labels. - changes in our operating plan, resulting in increases or decreases in our need for capital.
+- the effect of the Pandemic on our business, the medical community and the global economy; - the duration, scope and outcome of the SEC investigation and its impact on our financial condition, results of operations or cash flows; - the success of our direct U.S. commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - the success of our U.S. commercialization of YUTIQ for the treatment of non-infectious uveitis affecting the posterior segment of the eye including, among other things, patient and physician acceptance of YUTIQ and our ability to obtain adequate coverage and reimbursement for YUTIQ; - the cost of commercialization activities for DEXYCU and YUTIQ, including product manufacturing, marketing, sales and distribution; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; payments we receive under any new collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - whether and when we acquire new technologies, products or businesses;

+- the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; - continued real world efficacy and safety results in line with or better than our products labels; - changes in our operating plan, resulting in increases or decreases in our need for capital; - the forgiveness of the \$2.0M PPP Loan by the U.S. Small Business Administration

 We do not know whether additional capital will be available if and when needed or on terms favorable to us or our stockholders.
 Collaboration, licensing or other agreements may not be available on favorable terms, or at all.
 We do not know the extent to which we will receive funds from the commercialization of YUTIQ or DEXYCU.
-If we seek to sell our equity securities under our ATM program or in another offering, we do not know whether and to what extent we will be able to do so, or on what terms.
+If we seek to sell our equity securities in an offering, we do not know whether and to what extent we will be able to do so, or on what terms.
 Further, the continued spread of COVID-19 has also led to severe disruption and volatility in the global capital markets, which could increase our cost of capital and adversely affect our ability to access the capital markets in the future.
-If available, additional equity financing may be dilutive to stockholders, debt financing may involve restrictive covenants or other unfavorable terms, including requiring us to relinquish rights to certain of our technologies or products.
+If available, additional equity financing may be dilutive to stockholders, debt financing may involve restrictive covenants or other unfavorable terms and dilute our existing stockholders' equity, and funding through collaboration, licensing or other commercial agreements may be on unfavorable terms, including requiring us to relinquish rights to certain of our technologies or products.
 If adequate financing is not available if and when needed, we may delay, reduce the scope of, or eliminate research or development programs, independent commercialization of YUTIQ and DEXYCU, or other new products, if any, postpone or cancel the pursuit of product candidates, including pre-clinical and clinical trials and new business opportunities, reduce staff and operating costs, or otherwise significantly curtail our operations to reduce our cash requirements and extend our capital.
 Additionally, we may never become profitable, or if we do, we may not be able to sustain profitability on a recurring basis.